Several farms with varied micro-climates

 Medium/robust

 Commercial evaluation: An oil from a Spanish variety which will compliment Spanish tapas, tomato-based soups such as gazpacho and salmarejo and pork products such as jamon.
-Useful also in southern Italian cuisine, spicy South American, Mexican and Spanish dishes.
+It is not as robust as early harvest Spanish picual and less fruity than the late harvested picual.
+Being in the middle it may have appeal to those who do not like the extremes. – such as Asian consumers.
+Useful also in southern Italian cuisine, spicy South American Mexican and Spanish dishes.

 Western Wimmera, Victoria